-This is a one-off opportunity to live among the Ati tribe in their village on Guimaras Island.
+In addition to your main placement in Iloilo, spending a week on the Ati tribe’s island offers a once-in-a-lifetime experience.
 First you’ll meet the tribal Chief and receive a village orientation.
-Then in the mornings you'll work at a local health clinic & district hospital learning how to treat all manner of illnesses with extremely limited resources.
-This is the perfect complement for all Philippines electives.
-Your afternoons are free and you’ll enjoy activities like learning traditional weaving, handicrafts and herbal medicines, island hopping around the coast, and playing customary Filipino games.
-The barbecue and traditional dancing at the end of your stay will be the perfect end to this once in a lifetime experience.
+Then in the mornings you'll be based at a local health clinic & district hospital learning how to treat all manner of illnesses with extremely limited resources.
+This is the perfect complement for all Philippines placements.

 Electives in the Philippines - Iloilo

 "The lack of resources and staff for the huge volume of patients attending the hospital was startling."